santiagocodes/santiagocodes.github.io/README.md

 With formspree.io you use your own HTML, Javascript and CSS.
 Submit to their API and they'll handle the rest. — perfect for static sites!

+# Optimization

+- [mp4compress.com](https://www.mp4compress.com/) for compressing the videos.
+- [tinypng.com](https://tinypng.com/) for smart PNG and JPEG compression.
+- [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?hl=en) to analyze the content of a web page, then generate suggestions to make that page faster.

 # Deploy

 GitHub Pages hosts directly from your GitHub repository.
 Just edit, push, and your changes are live.